-Fifty hours after they left Fort Worth, Joplin performed for the first time in San Francisco at a “beat” club called “Coffee and Confusion.”
+Fifty hours after they left Fort Worth, Joplin performed for the first time in San Francisco at a “beat” club called “Coffee and Confusion” (which had been an early motto of Fort Worth’s Cellar coffeehouse).
 At this point in her life—and for a limited time only—Janis Joplin was relatively unworldly.
 She saw the “deeply spiritual” Helms as romantic and worldly.
 Helms later said their friendship was platonic.

 When Helms and Joplin arrived in Haight-Ashbury, America’s counterculture was morphing.
 The label “beatnik” would soon yield to “hippie.”
 The counterculture’s taste in music, too, was morphing from unamplified folk music to amplified folk, folk-rock, rock, acid rock, etc.